 Our school day is from 8.50am until 3.15pm.

 Mrs Welsh and Mrs Griffiths manage the attendance data for our school and will contact you if there is a concern around your child’s attendance.
-Please ensure that if your child is absent from school then you contact Mrs Griffiths to give an explanation otherwise it could result in the absence being recorded as unauthorised.
+Please ensure that if your child is absent from school then you contact Mrs Griffiths before school starts to give an explanation otherwise it could result in the absence being recorded as unauthorised.

 The change in Government legislation means that family holidays are no longer authorised absences.
 Family holiday taken in term time will result in our Local Authority issuing a penalty notice.
 This may also be the case where there are a high number of unauthorised absences within an academic year.
-Please book an appointment to speak to Mrs Welsh direct if you feel that you need to discuss an absence or if you are struggling to ensure that your child is regularly attending school.
+Please book an appointment to speak to Mrs Welsh directly if you feel that you need to discuss an absence or if you are struggling to ensure that your child is regularly attending school.

 A Fixed Penalty Notice results in -